fbpx

 Key Takeaways

-5. Longer Timeframes: Due to its sequential nature, Waterfall projects often have longer timeframes and may experience delays if requirements change or unforeseen issues arise during development.
+5. Longer Timeframes: Due to their sequential nature, waterfall projects often have longer timeframes and may experience delays if requirements change or unforeseen issues arise during development.

 FAQs